funlibs/libshake/README.md

 git submodule update
 ```

-SNDO is build with CMake for all platforms.
+SHAKE is build with CMake for all platforms.

 You can also use the fake configure script provided to set it up on unix:
 ```sh